daneden/daneden.me/src/blog/2019-08-27-where-we-can-go.md

 Now, at [Facebook](https://facebook.com), things feel a little different.
 At Dropbox, the problems we aimed to solve with design systems were more about keeping 30-odd designers on the same page, and making sure our product felt like one consistent thing.

-At Facebook, in comparison, consistency is a hopeful outcome, rather than a goal.
+At Facebook, in comparison, consistency is a hopeful outcome, rather than an explicit goal.
 The objective is speed and efficiency, and the way we get there is entirely different.

 With so many different products, and thousands of engineers and designers, it’s impossible to be enforcers of the system.
-We can’t prevent people from breaking the system, especially with the many handoffs that happen.
-So our role as a systems team turns from that of _organizer_ and _enforcer_, to that of _anthropologist_ and _researcher_.
+We can’t prevent people from breaking the system, especially with the many handoffs that happen between different functions and teams.
+In turn, our role as a systems team turns from that of _organizer_ and _enforcer_, to that of _anthropologist_ and _researcher_.

 It’s futile for us to expect everyone to use the design system, so instead, we ask: why aren’t people using it?
 How can we make it more useful?
 How can we make a system that allows meaningful exploration and divergence from the system?
 And how can we make those divergences retain the spirit of the system?